mikemilio/find-the-neighbours/README.md

 chosen countries equals the number of the real neighbours, the round is lost and a new country is randomly selected for playing.
 The game finishes after 10 rounds have been played.

+The game's messages and button values are written in Greek.
+The countries' names are in English.

+The TwemojiMozilla.ttf file is essential for showing the flags in the game.